Employees can take time off work if they are ill. They need to give their employer proof if they are ill for more than 7 days.

 Returning to work

 Employers must make changes to an employee’s working conditions if they are disabled.
-These changes are known as reasonable adjustments and could include working shorter hours or adapting equipment employees use at work.
+These changes are known as reasonable adjustments (external link) and could include working shorter hours or adapting equipment employees use at work.

 Employees who are off work sick for more than 4 weeks may be considered long-term sick.
 A long-term sick employee is still entitled to annual leave.